isgasho/seidan/README.md

 possible to grow clusters easily, add/remove services in a few clicks, and know that any lost node is going to be replaced instantly.

+# Setup

+You need to generate a x509 compatible key on your HSM for your cluster prior to using Seidan.
+For example if you are using a YubiHSM2:

+	generate asymmetric 0 0 seidan:cluster_name 1 exportable-under-wrap,sign-ecdsa ecp256

 # Ports

 * TCP Port 65123 (only accept tls connections with client certificate signed by CA)